-- Based on technical analysis and charting system, day traders enter and exit the number of trades in a single day.
-Whereas swing traders based on expected swing in stocks and other securities, hold their position for a few days to weeks and in cases for few months.
+- Based on a technical analysis and charting system, day traders enter and exit a number of trades in a single day.
+Whereas swing traders based on expected swing in stocks and other securities, hold their position for a few days to weeks.
 This means day traders do not keep any securities overnight, whereas swing traders do.

-- You can start swing trading with just one computer and conventional trading tools.
-In the case of intraday or day trading, you need to have the state-of-the-art technology of day trading.
+- You can start swing trading with just one computer and conventional indicators.
+In the case of intraday trading, you need to have the state-of-the-art technology of day trading.

-- Day/intraday traders not required to do a fundamental analysis of stock as entry and exit points decided purely on the basis of technical analysis.
+- Intraday traders are not required to do a fundamental analysis of stock as entry and exit points decided purely on the basis of technical analysis.
 Swing traders are required to apply a combination of fundamental and technical analysis instead of relying only on technical analysis.

 Successful day traders pick one or two markets and concentrate on those to maintain focus.
-Before getting into a trade, these successful traders know when they are going to trade, what will be their stock, and most importantly when they are going to get out their position.
+Before getting into a trade, these successful traders know when they are going to trade, what their stock will be, and most importantly when they are going to get out of their position.

 Traders rarely place all of their money on one trade.
 Instead, they put a portion of their capital into a trade and keep rest to make other trades when a new opportunity arises.

-Remember, when you trade, the market does not care who you are, what you are doing, what are your goals, and how you want to achieve it.
+Remember, when you trade, the market does not care who you are, what you are doing, what your goals are, and how you want to achieve it.